There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 6. They make everything about themselves.

 No matter what the topic of conversation is, they’ll find a way to relate it back to themselves.
 If you’re talking about your new job, they’ll talk about their own career accomplishments.
 If you’re sharing a personal struggle, they’ll tell you about a time they went through something similar, but somehow make it all about them.
-This self-centredness can be suffocating and make it difficult to connect with them on a deeper level.
+Their self-centredness can be suffocating and make it difficult to connect with them on a deeper level.

 7. They’re constantly chasing validation and approval.